Rating President Trump’s First 2 Years

-This transition means companies leveraging cheap Asian labor/manufacturing will lose and new US businesses would succeed in their place.
+This transition to America First means multi-national companies leveraging cheap Asian labor/manufacturing will lose and new US businesses would succeed in their place.
 Transition means discomfort and anger and financial losses for investment funds and the wealthy, along with humiliation for the democrats.

 How Trump Rates Himself?
 Well, he has a different version that’s a little too rosy, but the truth is that he’s created a US economy ready to grow.

 I want to mention that I’m not saying I like Donald Trump, as his corrosive personality and lack of compassion are well known.
 And some of his comments are awful.
 However his mission to mend the United States for the greater good trumps all his personal faults.

 Free Trade has done a lot of damage to American society.
 The heartland disappeared and progressively, an overspecialized business and manufacturing sphere has left whole communities vulnerable to vacating corporations.
 It’s like a game of monopoly.
 At the end, one player owns everything.
 And everyone else?
 Well it seems they just disappear.

 We’re at the end of our game of Free Trade monopoly, and China won.
 Why Trump would be negotiating with the Chinese is somewhat of a mystery.
 My guess is that he is feeling sorry for these countries and that that trade with them is necessary to keep the peace and keep the America First agenda alive.

 The FAANGs did well, along with other multinationals, but America had sunk to the edge of bankruptcy with no more free money to play with.
 Now the FAANGs are in jeopardy of being broken up, as anti-trust legislation is being reviewed.